Jamesits/S0ixEnabler/README.md

 # S0ixEnabler

-Force enable S0 Low Power Idle mode on your computer.
+It enables S0 Low Power Idle mode (a.k.a.
+Modern Standby, including Connected Standby and Disconnected Standby) on your computer.

 ## WARNING

+**This is not an end-user product.
+This is pure expereimental.**

 S0ix might not be fully supported by your hardware, firmware or operating system.
-Enable S0ix might **overheat your device** and **cause fire**.
-The developer is not responsible for anything that happen to your computer.
+Enabling S0ix might **overheat your device** and **cause fire** in extreme environments.
+The developer is not responsible for anything that happen to you or your computer.

 Other things that might happen depending on your hardware configuration:

-* Unable to recover from sleep
+* Unable to wake up from sleep
 * Mobile discrete GPU refuse to shutdown during sleep
-* Desktop discrete GPU refuse to turn on when waking up
+* Desktop discrete GPU refuse to turn on after wake up
+* USB devices unavailable after wake up
-* Faster power drain
+* Faster power drain during sleep
 * Fan not stopping during sleep
 * Fan not spinning after wake up